KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 ## Task 2- Correlation and regression

-Through this task, I was asked to download and manipulate different datasets in Google Colab to exmplore the data.
+Through this task, I was asked to download and manipulate different datasets in Google Colab to explore the data.
 The first file to be explored was covariance_pearson_correlation.ipynb.
-In this file, I was able to acheive a variety of different outcomes, including:
+In this file, I was able to achieve a variety of different outcomes, including:

 ### Weakening the positive correlation
 This was achieved by increasing the random multiplier from "+10" to "+50" - data2 = data1 + (50 * randn(1000) + 50)
 ![My logo](/assets/images/covarianceweakerpositive.png)